tencentyun/intlcloud-documents/product_new/存储产品中心/云硬盘/产品简介/应用场景_intl_en.md

 ### Massive data analysis
 RDD reads/writes and shuffle writes of disks by a typical Spark-HDFS offline data analytics framework are all sequential IO.
 Only shuffle read IO is random IO, and sequential IO accounts for 95%.
 CBS features an excellent multi-thread concurrent throughput performance, enabling efficient offline data processing at the terabyte and petabyte levels for Hadoop-Mapreduce, HDFS, and Spark.
 With multi-disk concurrency, a single HDFS cluster can achieve a throughput performance of 1GB/s.
-CBS supports big data applications such as data analytics, data mining, and business intelligence for companies like RED, Giant Interactive Group, Ele, Yoho!, and wpiao.cn.
+CBS supports big data applications such as data analytics, data mining, and business intelligence for companies.
 ![](//mccdn.qcloud.com/static/img/fcd7c911ceec7205a36562dcf5f5288a/image.png)
 **Deployment environment**: 5 CVM servers (12Core 40GB RAM), simulating offline data analysis of 1.5TGB of data.
 **Test performance**: